A $(1 + {\varepsilon})$-Embedding of Low Highway Dimension Graphs into Bounded Treewidth Graphs: Properties of low highway dimension graphs

 Note that the scales are monotonically non-increasing if we choose $c \leq 4$.
 As we shall see, positive scale-growth is essential, however, for our algorithm as it allows us to argue that any two disjoint towns are sufficiently separated.

+Throughout this paper we will assume that the shortest path covers are inclusion-wise minimal.
 By scaling we can assume that the shortest distance between any two vertices is slightly more than~$c/2$.
 Hence $\spc(r_0)=\emptyset$ since there are no paths of length in~$(r_0,cr_0/2]$.
-Throughout this paper we will assume that the shortest path covers are inclusion-wise minimal.
 In particular this means that on level~$0$ there is no sprawl, and each vertex forms a singleton town.
 The highest level we consider is \mbox{$m=\lceil\log_{c/4}\diam(G)\rceil$}.
 At this level $\spc(r_m)=\emptyset$ and hence the whole vertex set $V$ of the graph is a town.

 We show next that towns of different levels form a laminar family $\mc{T}$.
 Due to this laminar structure of towns we will use tree terminology such as \emph{parents, children, siblings, ancestors}, and \emph{descendants} of towns in~$\mc{T}$.
+Note that these family relations are with respect to the laminarity of $\mc{T}$ and not the levels on which towns exist.
 The \emph{root} of the laminar family is the highest level town $V$.

 \begin{lem} Given a graph $G$, the set $ \mc{T}:=\{T\subseteq V\mid T\text{ is a town on level } i\in \mathbb{N}_0\} $ forms a laminar family.
 Furthermore, any town $T\in\mc{T}$ on level $i$ either has 0 or at least 2 child towns, and in the latter case these are towns on levels below~$i$. \end{lem}